guitarbeerchocolate/cheat-sheets/moodle-notes.md

 ```
 <?php
 function xmldb_block_hello_username_install() {
-  // No database changes required for this block.
+  // No database changes required for this block
 }
 ```